Radiologist’s vs Radiographers: Learn The Difference

 Radiologists and Radiographers Educational Requirements

 At the medical school, the student will complete classroom education and perform clinical rotations in specialty fields such as internal medicine, pediatrics and psychiatry.
-A residency program that combines paid job training and specialty medical education awaits the student upon graduating from the medical school.
+A residency program that combines paid job training and specialty medical education awaits the student upon graduating from medical school.
 The radiologist must obtain licensure to practice medicine.

 The radiologists working in the US are certified through professional organizations such as the American Osteopathic Board of Radiology (AOBR) and the American Board of Radiology (ABR).
 To become a radiographer, a student needs to embrace mathematics and science classes right from high school.
-The entry-level for professionals is either a certificate or an Associate’s degree.
+The entry level for professionals is either a certificate or an Associate’s degree.

 Students and professionals pursuing a bachelor’s degree can major in either radiography or sonography, before moving on to gain additional exposure once they start clinical practicums and rotations.
-The licenses offered to radiographers are tightly regulated at the state and federal level.
+The licenses offered to radiographers are tightly regulated at the state and federal levels.
 One of the leading credentialing organizations in America is the American Registry of Radiologic Technologists (ARRT).

 Education Cost